progvocab/products-service/cloud/aws/network/hybrid.md

-explain architecture of hybrid network using aws and on prem
+# Hybrid network - AWS and On prem

 A hybrid network architecture using AWS and on-premises involves securely connecting your data center or branch locations with your AWS cloud resources to enable seamless workload and application integration.